 Simple English definitions for legal terms

-Read a random definition: correlative
+Read a random definition: composite mark

 A fiction of law is when people assume something is true even though it may not be.
 This is often used in court to change how a legal rule works.
 It's like pretending something is true to make things easier.
 For example, a legal fiction called a constructive trust is used to make sure someone who didn't own something gets to keep it.
 Legal fictions can be helpful, but they can also be confusing.